 Do battle ropes build muscle?

-There’s a body of research that shows that battle ropes strengthen the core (especially the obliques when doing unilateral battle rope moves), the muscles up and down your back (particularly when doing bilateral waves or movements), and the shoulders1.
+There’s a body of research that shows that battle rope exercises and workouts strengthen the core (especially the obliques when doing unilateral battle rope moves), the muscles up and down your back (particularly when doing bilateral waves or movements), and the shoulders1.

 Battle ropes are a proven way to build upper-body anaerobic power, core endurance and boost skeletal muscle performance2.

-There is a huge variety of exercises that can be done with battle ropes to target the muscle groups you want to work on.
+There is a huge variety of exercises that can be done with a battle rope to target the muscle groups you want to work on.
 Power slams build explosive power and fire your quads and calves.
-Lateral whips are a proven way to build shoulder and upper back muscle.
+Lateral whips are a proven way to build shoulder and upper back muscles.
 And so on.

 There is no shortage of ways to use an exercise training rope to chase down your goals in the gym, whether that means building core strength, power in your upper body, or simply burning fat.